tinyclub/linux-lab/README.md

 ### 4.10.2 Cross build and Run

-Use X32 (Code for x86-64, int/long/pointer to 32bits), ARM, MIPS, PPC and RISCV as example:
+Use X32 (Code for x86-64, int/long/pointer to 32bits), ARM, MIPS, PPC and RISC-V as example:

     $ sudo apt-get update -y